w3c/wot-testing/events/2020.06.Online/TDs/Fujitsu/readme.md

 ## Sensor units

 Several sensors equipped on a ESP32 wifi module that has a WoT interface software.
+2 different TDs for this sensor unit are in this folder.
+One is the TD for direct access, another is for access via a local proxy.

-You can get the TD of this device with HTTP access as follows:
+You can get the TD(direct access) of this device with HTTP access as follows:
 ```
 Example:
 curl http://IP addr of sensor unit/Things/TD